 For businesses operating with ICs in New York or other states, it is vital that their IC relationships be structured, documented, and implemented in an IC-compliant manner.
 That seems like a simple task, but corporate giants like FedEx, Macy’s, the NFL, Sleepy’s, Penthouse, Lowe’s, Jani-King, DirecTV, BMW and SuperShuttle have been the targets of legal challenges alleging that they have engaged in IC misclassification – leading to large settlements and judgments against many of those companies.
 An increasing number of these legal challenges have been brought against companies in the on-demand, sharing or “gig” economy, such as Uber, Lyft, Handy, Google, Homejoy, Instacart, TaskRabbit, CrowdFlower, Postmates and Caviar.
 Small and medium sized companies have also been swept up in a regulatory and class action crackdown on IC misclassification.
 Enhancing IC compliance, though, is not a daunting undertaking, but it does take initiative and commitment on the part of a business.
 There are no quick and dirty ways to properly structure, document, and implement a legitimate IC relationship.

-One methodology used by an increasing number of businesses is IC Diagnostics™, which facilitates the enhancement of IC compliance in a manner that minimizes IC misclassification liability.
-That proprietary process has also been used by companies that have already been subjected to governmental orders to pay unpaid unemployment contributions, workers’ compensation premiums, or back payroll taxes.
+One methodology used by an increasing number of businesses is a process such as IC Diagnostics™, which facilitates the enhancement of IC compliance in a manner that minimizes IC misclassification liability.
+That process has also been used by companies that have already been subjected to governmental orders to pay unpaid unemployment contributions, workers’ compensation premiums, or back payroll taxes.
 While the kneejerk reaction by such businesses is that they have to or should reclassify workers found to have been misclassified, there is an alternative: keep the independent contractor model.
 How can that be done?
-After paying the back charges, many businesses can start fresh through a process of restructuring, re-documenting, and re-implementing their IC relationships using proprietary tools designed to enhance and maintain IC compliance.
+After paying the back charges, many businesses can start fresh through a process of restructuring, re-documenting, and re-implementing their IC relationships using tools designed to enhance and maintain IC compliance.